Skip to main content

 Morph turns your migration into a step-by-step pipeline:

-5. Execute a full Milestone.
+6. Execute each Milestone.
 During execution, Morph dynamically generates Tasks so progress is transparent and each deliverable is verifiable.

 Each concept builds on the previous one, so decisions stay traceable from high-level goals down to individual code changes.